pxgamer/version/README.md

 ## Features

-### Easily control you app version using a YAML config file
+### Easily control your app version using a YAML config file

 ``` yaml
 version: